batjko/gql2sql/README.md

 # GQL2SQL API Service

-This node application, serves as example of a GraphQL API service in front of a legacy SQL database.
+This simple node app serves as example of a GraphQL API service in front of a legacy SQL database.
 It shows usage of Sequelize to interact with a MSSQL database (never need to write a single SQL command), and some tooling like:

 * Babel (full ES6, incl. imports for example)
 * Logging with Winston (console and Loggly)
 * Testing with Mocha and Chai
+* Linting (ESLint)

 ## Installation / Development